Vacuum solutions in the Einstein-Aether Theory: Acknowledgments

 \section{Acknowledgments}

 The financial assistance from FAPERJ/UERJ (MFAdaS) is gratefully acknowledged.
 The author (RC) acknowledges the financial support from FAPERJ (no.E-26/171.754/2000, E-26/171.533/2002 and E-26/170.951/2006).
 MFAdaS and RC also acknowledge the financial support from Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico - CNPq - Brazil.
 The author (MFAdaS) also acknowledges the financial support from Financiadora de Estudos e Projetos - FINEP - Brazil (Ref.
 2399/03).
 VHS gratefully acknowledges the financial support from FAPERJ though Programa P\'{o}s-doutorado Nota 10.
 VHS also thanks Jailson Alcaniz for the hospitality at Observat\'{o}rio Nacional (ON), and Jos\'{e} Abdalla Helay\"{a}l-Neto and Sofiane Faci at Centro Brasileiro de Pesquisas F\'{i}sicas (CBPF).
-(MC) thanks ON and UFRJ for their hospitality.
+(MC) thanks ON and UFRJ for their hospitality. {We would like to thank the anonymous referee for the valuable suggestions and questions that improved this work.}